-- Antibiotics can kill acne-causing bacteria and reduce inflammation.
+- Antibiotics can effectively kill acne-causing bacteria and reduce inflammation

-- Oral antibiotics can cause more side effects.
+- Oral antibiotics are associated with more side effect than topical treatments

-- Antibiotics should always be combined with other acne treatments.
+- Antibiotics should always be combined with other acne treatments to avoid bacterial resistance

-Acne requires months and sometimes years of focused treatment, often with multiple medications.
-Since the role of bacteria in acne was discovered, antibiotics have been an important component in the management of acne.
+Acne is an extremely common skin condition among both adolescents and adults.
+It can vary from mild to severe, and usually requires months and sometimes years of focused treatment, often with multiple medications.
+Since the role of bacteria in acne was discovered, antibiotics for acne have been an important component in its management.

 Contents